 What’s Monsha and How Can It Help?

 Monsha is an AI-powered productivity tool designed for teachers and educators.
-It helps you plan your curriculum and create or differentiate teaching resources for yourself or your students.
+It helps you plan your lessons and create or differentiate teaching resources for yourself or your students.
 Monsha can significantly reduce the time spent on preparation while improving the quality of your work.

 Curriculum and Lesson Planning

-Add resources like presentations, assessments, and worksheets.
+Create resources like presentations, assessments, and worksheets.

 Before you know it, you’ll have your entire school year or semester planned and organized in one place.